Obama warns of dangers of social media in Prince Harry interview

 While the mandate is a key component of the Affordable Care Act, the law's subsidies and regulations are still in effect.

-In the interview Obama also warned of the dangers of social media.
-He did not mention his successor by name, but called on people in government to be careful in their use of platforms like Twitter.
+Obama also warned of the dangers of social media.
+Though he did not mention Trump by name, he called on people in government to be careful in their use of platforms like Twitter.

 "One of the dangers of the internet is that people can have entirely different realities.
 They can be cocooned in information that reinforces their current biases," he said.